MechanicOfTheSequence/nosedocs-new/a-list.md

 ### 2020-11-05 16:02

-yesterday I mentioned a lost cat on a sign that I had seen near belvista in @[noseblog](2020-11-04 08:02), and I didn't think much about it. anyway, earlier today I was walking back and I looked at the sign and I was thinking about what I said when I began to feel something when I noticed her email: amanda.p.campbell@...
-(I think).
+yesterday I mentioned a lost cat on a sign that I had seen near belvista in @[noseblog](2020-11-04 08:02), and I didn't think much about it. anyway, earlier today I was walking back and I looked at the sign and I was thinking about what I said when I began to feel something when I noticed her email: brittany.m.campbell@gmail.
 I didn't get it at first but now I want to invite her to join if the wants to :)

 ### 2020-11-05 16:07